linsight/react-keyboard-event-handler/README.md

 Enzyme has two main limitations (ref: https://github.com/airbnb/enzyme/blob/master/docs/future.md):

 1. Event simulation is limited for Shallow rendering.
-But this component needs `componentWillMount` for registering keyboard events;
+But this component needs `componentDidMount` for registering keyboard events;

 2. Event propagation is not supported.
 However, Key events on wrapped components are bubbled up and handled by at the document level by this component.